SuperNLP/supernlp.github.io/about.md

 description: Supernatural Language Processing
 ---

-Thanks for checking out Supernatural Language Processing (SuperNLP)!
-This blog is intended for us to discuss our research projects, recap conferences/workshops we've attended, and conjecture wildly about the wide world of NLP!
-Feel free to get in touch with any of us if you have any questions about the blog or if you're interested in contributing: <supernlpblog@gmail.com>.
+Welcome to Supernatural Language Processing (SuperNLP)!
+Here we will blog about various topics central to NLP and machine learning, with a focus on representation learning, interpretability, cross-lingual methods, and much more.
+We'll also attempt to provide coverage of conferences/workshops we've attended and give sneak peaks into research project's we're working on.
+Feel free to [tweet](https://twitter.com/supernlpblog)) or [email](mailto:supernlpblog@gmail.com) us if you have any questions about the blog.

 ---